 Grateful for Connection, Community, and Momentum in Rare Disease Advocacy

-This week I had the opportunity to attend the PPALS PACT 2026 Training Program again as part of Track II for Patient Advocacy Organizations.
-I left Sioux Falls feeling incredibly grateful, grounded, and reminded of how powerful community truly is in the rare disease space.
+Early May, Love Never Sinks had the opportunity to attend the PPALS PACT 2026 Training Program as part of Track II for Patient Advocacy Organizations.
+The experience was incredibly meaningful and provided valuable opportunities to learn, collaborate, and strengthen connections within the rare disease community.

 2026 Ppals Pact Course Class